URCOLLEGE/urcollege/README.md

 # Team
-Join the URCollege team today, we need you in our team!
+Join the URCollege team today, we need you in the team!